MattClarkson/CMakeCatchTemplate/README.md

 The main features provided are:

  1. A Meta-Build, also known as a SuperBuild, to optionally download and build Boost, Eigen, FLANN, OpenCV, glog, gflags, VTK and PCL.
 All of these can be left OFF and skipped.
+This results in a top-level build folder containing the compiled dependencies, and then a sub-folder containing the compiled code of this project.
  2. A single library into which you can provide your main algorithms.
  3. Unit tests, using Catch, and run with CTest, so you can ensure correctness and enable regression testing of your functionality.
  4. A single command line application, to give the end user a minimalist runnable program.